With a little TikTok research and some help from the experts, we uncover the hottest lash trends of 2024.

 Lift and tint

-#NaturalLashes currently has 438 million views on TikTok.
-To create the ultimate natural lash in 2023 without extensions, Edwards suggests a tint and lift with shields rather than rods as the perfect duo.
+#NaturalLashes has had 38 million views on TikTok in the UK in the past 12 months.
+To create the ultimate natural lash in 2024 without extensions, Edwards suggests a tint and lift with shields rather than rods as the perfect duo.

 “Now, with the cost of living crisis, many people can’t afford their top-ups every two-to-three weeks so are going for something a bit more low maintenance.
 Lash lifts and tints are also a great way to create that effortless but well-groomed look that is a part of the minimal trend.”

-With 2.3 billion and 116.7 million views on TikTok respectively, #lashlift and #lashtint are two big and growing lash trends of 2023.
+With 89 million and 116.7 million views on TikTok respectively, #lashlift and #lashtint are two big and growing lash trends of 2024.
 “Lash lifts combined with a brow lamination are the perfect marriage,” says Debbie Law, educator for Nouveau Lashes.
 “It’s all about enhancing what the client already has.”

 Lash serum